Best supply chain tool to evaluate your suppliers

 There are six main steps.

 - Identify the objective for the analysis.
-Determine success criteria.
+Determine the success criteria.

 - Sort suppliers in decreasing order of importance.
 From most to least, rank order each supplier by total spend.